How to Buy a Fixer-Upper Veterinary Practice

 • Detailed process for each job description

-• Openness to feedback from the staff on how to do their job better or more efficiently
+• Openness to feedback from the staff on how to be more efficient

 • Appropriate investment in continuing education